SmartEVSE/SmartEVSE-3/docs/operation.md

     - after OK, wait 10-30 seconds and your new firmware including the webserver should be online!
 * Added wifi-debugging: if you flashed the debug version, telnet http://your-smartevse/ will bring you to a debugger that shows you whats going on!

-# Mode switching when MULTI SmartEVSE is configured
+# Mode switching when PWR SHARE is activated
 * If you switch mode on the Master, the Slaves will follow that mode switch
 * If you switch mode on one Slave, and your Master does not have a Smart/Solar toggle switch configured, the Master and all the other slaves will follow
 * If you have a Smart/Solar toggle switch you have to guard yourself that Master and Slaves are all in the same mode.
 We recommend replacing that toggle switch by a pushbutton switch.